Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

+The difficulty with this approach is the same as faced above: the intractable size of the intermediate configurations $\mathbb{L}$.
+Above, this was solved by invoking semiring fusion (\ref{eq:DP_fusion}), but unfortunately here the filtering $\phi^{c}$ prevents this theorem from being applicable.
+We will present a practical solution to this which makes use of \emph{semiring lifting} \citep{Jeuring-1993,emoto-2012}.
+This is based on the following idea: if we can find a new semiring which implicitly evaluates the constraints $c$, then we can fuse the constraint with the semiring homomorphism (\ref{eq:semiring-hom}) so that semiring fusion (\ref{eq:DP_fusion}) becomes applicable once more.
+This will effectively eliminate the need to compute $\phi^{c}\left(f^{\mathcal{G},w^{\prime}}\right)$, which is responsible for the intractability of the algorithm (\ref{eq:gen-filt-eval-exhaustive}).
+The resulting theorem will be a generalization of theorem (\ref{eq:DP-semiring-fusion}).

-To apply this strategy, we will need constraints expressed in a \emph{separable }form.
-Although not entirely general, many kinds of constraints typically encountered in integer programming problems are in this form \citep{Sniedovich-2011}.
-Such separable constraints can be formalized using a \emph{constraint algebra} which we denote by $\mathcal{M}=\left(\mathbb{M},\odot,i_{\odot}\right)$.
-The only restrictions on the constraint set $\mathbb{M}$ is that it is countable and (for practical implementation purposes), of finite cardinality.
-The binary operator $\odot$ is usually accompanied by an identity, $i_{\odot}$ (but this is not essential in some applications).
-Then, a typical separable constraint can be defined in terms of a function $h_{\mathcal{M},v}\in\mathbb{M}$, implemented as a recurrence $h\in\mathbb{M}\left[\mathbb{N}\right]$ over a list of DAG edges of length $L$:
+To apply this idea, we will need constraints $c$ expressed in a \emph{separable }form, which we explain in detail next.
+Although not entirely general, many kinds of constraints typically encountered in combinatorial problems are in this form \citep{Sniedovich-2011}.
+Such separable constraints are formalized using a \emph{constraint algebra} which we denote by $\mathcal{M}=\left(\mathbb{M},\odot,i_{\odot}\right)$.
+The only restrictions on the constraint set $\mathbb{M}$ is that it is countable and (for practical implementation purposes) of finite cardinality.
+The binary operator $\odot$ is usually accompanied by an identity, $i_{\odot}$ (but this is not essential, we will illustrate this below).
+Then, a typical separable constraint can be defined in terms of a recurrence function $h^{\mathcal{M},v}:\mathbb{N}\to\mathbb{M}$ partially applied to monoid $\mathcal{M}$'s operator $\odot$ and identity $i_{\odot}$ over a set of configurations of length $L$,